-Most visitors to Barbados are lured by the island’s celebrated aquamarine seas and pale gold sands – hardly surprising considering this tiny speck of land is home to some of the best beaches in the region.
-If you want to sail, snorkel, windsurf, waterski, fish, dive, surf, or simply swim and sunbathe, you’ll be in clover.
+Most visitors to Barbados are lured by the island’s aquamarine seas and pale gold sands – not surprising considering this speck of land is home to some of the best beaches in the region.
+If you’re into sailing, snorkelling, fishing, diving, surfing or simply swimming and sunbathing, you’ll be in clover.

 But Barbados – all 166 square miles of it – offers far more than what lies around its periphery.
 To really get a feel for the island, you need to turn away from the beach and head inland…

 Barbados’ interior packs a scenic, historical and cultural punch that belies its diminutive size.
 On an Island Safari adventure, you’ll take to the road in a specially designed 10-seat open-sided vehicle driven by a knowledgeable local guide, and head to the rugged and less-developed northern and eastern parts of the island, some of which are inaccessible to hire cars and tour buses.
 You’ll also come away with a deeper understanding of Barbados’ past and a real insight into present-day Barbadian life and culture.

 The day begins gently, stopping off at a couple of viewpoints including Gun Hill Signal Station and its famous white lion carved from a single piece of coral stone, from where the whole island is visible.
 But before long you’ll be veering off-road through swaying fields of sugar cane, bouncing furiously over rocks and potholes on the hilly, rough-hewn track.